Espyo/Pikifen/README.txt

         If you get linker errors, edit the "makefile" file and follow the instructions.
 Write "make clean" and then "make" once more.
         If you prefer to use Clang, edit the "makefile" file and follow the instructions.
 Write "make clean" and then "make" once more.
         If you prefer to compile with Allegro 5.0.10 instead, edit the "makefile" file and add a ".0" after every "5" in the "LDFLAGS" line.

+    Note that I mainly develop on Linux, so it's not unusual for the Visual Studio projects to have missing files or some compilation errors.
+If you get errors:
+        * Try adding any missing .h and .cpp files that are not in the project's files.
+        * Try adding #include <algorithm> to the top of any files that complain about min() or max() not existing.
+        * Try casting to float or double the parameters used in calls to min() or max(), if you get errors about unsuitable function calls.

 ===============
 5) Changelog